-Historic Preservation.
+Historic Preservation and Public Art.
 The City is home to historic resources documenting more than three centuries of local, regional, and national history.
 The Philadelphia Historical Commission is the City's regulatory agency responsible for ensuring the preservation of that collection of historic resources including buildings, structures, sites, objects, interiors, and districts.
-The Philadelphia Art Commission is the City's charter-mandated design review board for architecture and public art.
+The Philadelphia Art Commission is the City's charter-mandated design review board for architecture and public art, and approves the design of all construction projects located on City property or funded with City money.
 The City of Philadelphia has one of the largest collections of public art of any major city in the world, with more than 4,500 cataloged pieces.